pjones1063/AspeQt-2k24/README.md

 #### Support and other inquiries can be made on our BBS at:   $ telnet 13leader.net 8023 or http://13leader.net

+#### AspeQt 2K21 Cartridge

+The AspeQt 8bit Cartridge can be run from most Atari cart emulators (UnoCart, Ultimate Cart, etc.)
+All AspeQt disk and most printer functions can be done using the cartridge.

+Two versions of the cart are available:

+#####  MenuCart_BOOT_2K21.car - Boot D1: on power up

+#####  MenuCart_NoneBOOT_2K21.car - No Disk boot on power up

 ####  Ubuntu/Debian installation instructions: